Team-GFD/security-guard-rp/README.md

-# security-guard-rp
+# midnight-heist-rp

-Security Guard Resource Pack
+Midnight Heist Resource Pack

 Download the ZIP file and insert it into your resourcepacks folder.